allegro0132/gds-preview/README.md

   * Path to the Python executable used for parsing GDSII files.
   * Useful if you have multiple Python installations or use a virtual environment.

+* `gdsPreview.maxSteps`: (Default: `5000`)
+  * The max steps for connected objects finding algorithm.
+  * Adjusting this can help cutoff heavy finding problem.

 ## Requirements

 - **Python 3**: Required for parsing GDSII files.
 - **gdstk**: Python library for GDSII manipulation.
   - The extension will attempt to automatically install `gdstk` if it is missing (`pip install gdstk`).
   - You can also install it manually using `pip install gdstk`.
+- **klayout**: Python library (`klayout.db`) required for advanced port extraction (e.g., `kfactory` metadata).
+  - The extension will attempt to automatically install missing dependencies.
+  - You can also install them manually using `pip install gdstk klayout`.

 ## Known Issues